Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

 | The example shown above returns tiles and annotations for the first image at position
   (50|50) in size 256 x 256 pixels.
-| Learn more about the parameters of the functions by taking a look at the :ref:`mothi api`.
+| Learn more about the parameters of the functions by taking a look at the :ref:`api`.

 ---------------------------
 Save a tilemask on an image